NVISOsecurity/ee-outliers/documentation/CONFIG_OUTLIERS.md

 **Parameters**

-All required options are visible in the example, and are required.
+All required options are visible in the example.
+All possible options are listed (here)[CONFIG_PARAMETERS.md#analyzers-parameters].

 **How it works**